Yagyansh02/carenest-therapy/docs/ASSESSMENT_API_TESTING.md

 ## 7. Delete Assessment

-Patients can delete their own assessment, supervisors can delete any assessment.
+Patients can delete their own assessment, admins can delete any assessment.

 ### Request
 ```http